4 places to see tulips that are not the Keukenhof

 4. Zeeland - ZeeuwsVlaanderen

-The tulips are in bloom until around mid-May but some farmers will start heading them at the start of May, so it’s best to check with the local tourist information centre as to whether there are actually tulips left to see.
-If not, at least you know where to go next year!
+The Dutch tulip season officially kicks off in January, but the real peak of the season isn't until March.
+The flowers are generally in bloom through to mid-May, but note that some farmers will start heading them at the start of May, so it’s best to check with the local tourist information centre as to whether there are actually tulips left to see.